learnk8s/learnk8s.io/_blog/kubernetes-spot-instances/index.md

 But remember that **running your applications on Kubernetes doesn't make them horizontally scalable**.
 It is your **duty** to ensure that multiple copies of the application can run at the same time and can gracefully be shut down without dropping connections.
 More importantly, it is **critical that you actively test your availability**.

 Choosing spot instances will force you to practice some degree of **chaos engineering whilst slashing your bill**.
 If you are not on that Bandwagon you should try it now!

+## That's all folks!

+If you enjoyed this article, you might find interesting reading:

+- [Getting started with Docker and Kubernetes on Windows 10](https://learnk8s.io/blog/installing-docker-and-kubernetes-on-windows) where you’ll get your hands dirty and install Docker and Kubernetes in your Windows environment.
+- [Scaling Microservices with Message Queues, Spring Boot and Kubernetes](http://learnk8s.io/blog/scaling-spring-boot-microservices/).
+Learn how to use the Horizontal Pod Autoscaler to dynamically resize your fleet of applications.

+{:.caution}
+## Become an expert at deploying and scaling applications in Kubernetes

+Get a head start with our hands-on courses and learn how to master scalability in the cloud with spot instances.

+Learn how to:

+{% include promo-workshop/index.html %}

+P.S.
+Don't miss the next experiment, insight, or *discount*: [subscribe to the mailing list!](/newsletter)